BlissRoms-x86/Documentation/knowledgebase/other-bliss-variant/surface-builds.md

 This version is designed specifically for the Microsoft Surface devices.
 The kernel use almost the same LTS kernel but with extra patches from the [linux-surface](https://github.com/linux-surface) project to ensure the most compatibility.

-While this build indicate that this is for Surface devices, not all devices need to use this build.
-To know that your device need to install this build, go to this section of linux-surface wiki:
+While this build indicate that this is for Surface devices, not all devices need to use it.
+To know if your device need to install this build or not, go to this section of linux-surface wiki:

 https://github.com/linux-surface/linux-surface/wiki/Supported-Devices-and-Features